Archive for: Polish Criminal Code

 § 2.
 Whoever insults another person using the mass media, shall be subject to a fine, the penalty of restriction of liberty or the penalty of deprivation of liberty for up to one year.

-The court in an order of 31 December 2008, case file VK 1595/08, referred the case to the Regional Court for Warszawa Śródmieście II Criminal Division.
-Interestingly, the court in Wrocław did not consider that the alleged offense was not committed.
+The Court in its order of 31 December 2008 case file V K 1595/08 referred the case to the Regional Court for Warszawa Śródmieście II Criminal Division.
+Interestingly, the Court in Wrocław did not consider that the alleged offense was not committed.

 December 14th, 2009, Tomasz Rychlicki